 Transparency has CIOs soaring to the top by enabling them to gain buy-in from the board and the rest of the leadership team when sharing their vision and proposing business changes.
 This gives the CIO a clear line of authority and the agility needed to drive a direct steering model supported by accurate understandings of cost, value and optimization potential.

-Investment decisions made on this foundation deliver substantial returns for the business, further ensconcing their ‘rockstar’ status.
+Investment decisions made on this foundation deliver substantial returns for the business.
 With this reputation, they are given increasing latitude and authority, enabling them to shift costs and save in a way that best matches their goals for the company.

 How do CIOs maximize transparency?

-The business landscape is rapidly changing and, like a rockstar may rebrand to keep apace with changing times, the CIO needs to be able to adapt quickly to ensure that shifting consumer demands are being met.
+The business landscape is rapidly changing and the CIO needs to be able to adapt quickly to ensure that shifting consumer demands are being met.
 Technology Business Management (TBM) solutions are key to this formula – they provide CIOs and businesses with the transparency needed to push forward accurate and growth-promoting decision-making.

 With rising costs and fewer resources, businesses are reviewing IT investments and looking for opportunities to lower their IT spend without impacting client experience.
 TBM is a discipline that helps to improve business outcomes by giving organizations a consistent way to translate technology investments to business value.
 This enables CIOs and CFOs to make a data-driven assessment of the value created by IT services and investments.
 Using this information, the CIO can invest in the right technologies that will support emerging businesses needs and protect the company’s competitive advantage.